Five Reasons Why Nutritionists are Recommending You to Add Microgreens to Your Diet!

 A study conducted by the University of Maryland showed that these pint-sized wonders contain forty times more nutritional benefits than the matured plants.
 You can also find a wide variety of vitamins and minerals such as A, the entire range of B vitamins, Vitamin C and K, also essential minerals.
 Also, they are full of live enzymes and great for your digestive system.

 You can be smart about adding them to your foods, add them to your salads, shakes, wraps, dips the works, and notch up your food’s nutritional levels.
-High amounts of microgreens can make your body more alkaline and helps your body to fight most diseases.
+High amounts of microgreens can make your body more alkaline and help your body to fight most diseases.